keboola/website/_platform/platform.md

   block: article-with-perex
   subheadline: Power to scale
   headline: Reach Keboola's clients with your application
-  content: Do you have fascinating Ai product, need to connect to a new source or
+  content: Do you have a fascinating AI product?
+Need to connect to a new source or
-    run packaged machine learning models across whole organization ?
+    run packaged machine learning models across a whole organization?
 Use our platform and extend it with your functionality.
-The whole platform is well documented at https://developers.keboola.com with user groups support for starting developers.
+The whole platform is well documented.
+    Click here for user groups support for starting developers.
   headlinesmall: false
 - template: article-list-img
   block: article-list-img